dgullmarsvik/BDDArticleManager/README.md

 	Controller: Input/Output Manager

-Notes:

-Som features of the Program I'm not satisfied with:
+Some features of the Program I'm not satisfied with:

-ExceptionArticle for ErrorHandling: Not a good solution, atleast it is somewhat isolated.
+ExceptionArticle for ErrorHandling: Not a good solution, and not enough isolation for a bad solution.

 Main Switch: Should probably use a command pattern instead.